AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 servletRequest.getCookies();
 ```

 `RequestContextHolder` uses `ThreadLocal` and `InheritableThreadLocal` to store the value associated with every thread.
-Based the `inheritable` flag class uses one or another.
+Based the `inheritable` flag, the class uses one or another.

 ```java:RequestContextHolder.java
 public abstract class RequestContextHolder  {